Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Relevant Work

 \subsection{Diversity in Educational and Occupational Backgrounds}

-Educational background diversity refers to the different sets of knowledge, skills, and abilities that team members acquired in the function of their educational backgrounds.
-Thus, a team composed of people with diverse educational backgrounds can understand a problem based on various combinations of information, insights, and perspectives \cite{LuanKun2016Tneo}.
-Studies have shown that diverse educational backgrounds may affect work outcomes and team behaviour in several aspects, such as team creativity, team performance, and innovation \cite{JehnKarenA1999WDMa, PhillipsKatherineW2004Dgai, GuoWeixiao2021WDEL, MohammadiAli2017WCaI}.
-However, high educational background levels can lead to an excessive conflict of ideas that is time-consuming due to the need for reconciling knowledge, experiences, and different views \cite{LuanKun2016Tneo}.
-According to Kearney and Gebert, the formation of a team with diverse functional and educational profiles is a way to promote the integration of crossed ideas and to present to the team new perspectives and insights to solve a problem or execute a task \cite{KearneyEric2009MDaE}.
-Results of a study conducted by Guo et al. have demonstrated that educational diversity may negatively affect team creativity, especially when tasks are repetitive, defined, and predictable, and personnel team variability is higher \cite{GuoWeixiao2021WDEL, Chen2018TheRO}.
+In team settings, educational background diversity refers to the different sets of knowledge, skills, and abilities that team members acquire.
+Thus, a team composed of people with diverse educational backgrounds can understand a problem based on various combinations of information, insights, and perspectives~\cite{LuanKun2016Tneo}.
+Studies conducted outside the SE domain have revealed that diverse educational backgrounds may affect work outcomes and team behaviour in several aspects, such as team creativity, team performance, and innovation \cite{JehnKarenA1999WDMa,PhillipsKatherineW2004Dgai,GuoWeixiao2021WDEL, MohammadiAli2017WCaI}.
+However, an overly high educational background diversity can lead to an excessive conflict of ideas that is time-consuming due to the need for reconciling knowledge, experiences, and different views~\cite{LuanKun2016Tneo}.
+According to Kearney and Gebert, the formation of a team with diverse functional and educational profiles is a way to promote the integration of crossed ideas and present new perspectives and insights to the team to solve a problem or execute a task~\cite{KearneyEric2009MDaE}.
+Guo et al. demonstrate that educational diversity may negatively affect team creativity, especially when tasks are repetitive, defined, and predictable, and the frequency of team personnel changes is higher \cite{GuoWeixiao2021WDEL, Chen2018TheRO}.
 Cases of research have also shown that educational diversity influences, at different levels, team performance in the banking and financial sectors \cite{rizwan2016impact}.